-Admission Interview either in person or virtual (this step is required for limited access programs which include Welding Technology and Computer Systems & Information Technology programs)
+Admission Interview either in person or virtual (this step is required for limited access programs which include Welding Technology, Applied Cybersecurity and Computer Systems & Information Technology programs)

 Once the application is reviewed and approved by the admissions committee, the applicant is then required to have an interview with the program instructor and Assistant Director of Marchman Technical College.
 The applicant’s responses to the interview questions should reinforce that the candidate’s credentials indicate the applicant will successfully complete the program and subsequently enter the workforce in their chosen program of study.
 The program instructor and Assistant Director have the final authority to grant or deny admission to the program.